Kelynn23/cse110-w21-group22/documentation/styleguide.md

 ### For HTML
-  Please refer to https://www.w3schools.com/html/html5_syntax.asp for the rest of the styling guide that was not mentioned
+  Please refer to https://www.w3schools.com/html/html5_syntax.asp for the rest of the styling details that was not mentioned

+### For CSS
+  Please refer to https://google.github.io/styleguide/htmlcssguide.html#CSS_Style_Rules for the rest of the styling details that was not mentioned